 Welcome to the world of imposter syndrome.
 It's a feeling of inadequacy that stubbornly persists even in the face of information that indicates quite the opposite.

-It's a term coined in 1978 by clinical psychologists Dr. Pauline R. Clance and Suzanne A. Imes referring to "high-achieving individuals marked by an inability to internalise their accomplishments and a persistent fear of being exposed as a fraud".
+It's a term coined in 1978 by clinical psychologists Dr Pauline R. Clance and Suzanne A. Imes referring to "high-achieving individuals marked by an inability to internalise their accomplishments and persistent fear of being exposed as a fraud".

-In the creative industries, where our work is constantly on show and open to criticism, imposter syndrome is unsurprisingly rife.
-There's a lot of pressure to be 'good' and that can mean we're too hard on ourselves and set incredibly high standards that are impossible to reach.
+In the creative industries, where our work is always on show and open to criticism, imposter syndrome is unsurprisingly rife.
+There's a lot of pressure to be 'good', and that can mean we're too hard on ourselves and set incredibly high standards that are impossible to reach.

 If you're suffering from this affliction, take comfort in the fact that you're not alone.
 Tennessee Williams famously said: “What's talent but the ability to get away with something?”
 While American poet and author Maya Angelou remarked: "I have written eleven books, but each time I think, 'Uh oh, they're going to find out now.
 I've run a game on everybody, and they're going to find me out.'"

 It's a healthy state of being, but how can you combat imposter syndrome if it's holding you back?
 Creative Boom has put together the following tips to help you stop feeling like a fraud:

 If you suffer from self-doubt and a sense of incompetence and are frequently comparing yourself to others – you could have a nasty dose of imposter syndrome.
 If you're feeling anxious, stressed or immobile – these are also vital signs.
 You'll undoubtedly be suffering if you can't enjoy your accomplishments or accept praise for good work.
 Recognising that you have imposter syndrome is the first step towards eradicating it from your life.